INFO490/assignments/hw7/hw7.markdown

 And that's for one serial number.
 When you run Bayesian updates for example, the difference quickly adds up.

-Your task is to write the following five functions:
+Your task in this problem is to write the following five functions:

 - get\_hypotheses()
 - get\_uniform_prior()